The city is called Redoubt.

 UNLOCKED! — System Hack: A.G.E.: If we reach this level in pledges, veteran designer Gary Astleford will create a systems conversion document that allows you to play the setting using Green Ronin's Adventure Game Engine (A.G.E.).
 This will be a PDF/PoD file that’s free to all backers of the game, and once funded, it becomes available as an add-on, as well.

-Lost Citadel Novel #2: If we reach this level in pledges, Lost Citadel writer Brian Hodge will write an original novel set in the world of the Lost Citadel!
+UNLOCKED! — Lost Citadel Novel #2: If we reach this level in pledges, Lost Citadel writer Brian Hodge will write an original novel set in the world of the Lost Citadel!
 This novel will be free in PDF/PoD to all who back the project at any tier, and will be delivered also in print to those who back the Magister tier.
+Once funded, it becomes available as a print add-on, as well.

 Although we've broken down the basic packages into handy one-click reward tiers, every product being offered as part of this project is also being offered individually.
 That way, it's easy to get exactly what you want for your pledge, and no more or less.